BitDevsNYC/BitDevsNYC.github.io/_posts/2022-09-28-socratic-seminar-10.md

 We will cover aspects of the bitcoin protocol, new research developments, recent news, and software developments.

+This month we will have [Varun Madathil](https://twitter.com/Varun_2703) join us to describe his research on a new cryptographic primitive (VweTS) and its application to DLC oracle signatures!

 Note: This is a preliminary agenda.
 It is subject to change before the event date.